insighteaseapi/Forex-API-Python/README.md

 # Forex API Python by Insightease

 ## Overview
-This project integrates seamlessly with the **[Forex API Python by Insightease](https://insightease.com/docs/forex-api)** to retrieve and process forex-related data.
+This project integrates seamlessly with the **[Forex API Python - Insightease](https://insightease.com/docs/forex-api)** to retrieve and process forex-related data.
 It offers a range of functionalities, including fetching forex symbols, converting currencies, retrieving real-time prices, and analyzing historical data—all powered by Python.

 ### Components:
 - `insight_forex.py`: Implements the `insightForex` class, which provides multiple API interaction methods.